rscharfer/myblog/posts/latestRef.md

 ## In summary

 Two use cases where the latest ref pattern could be beneficial are:
-a. an async event handler needs access to the latest state / props i.e. use case #1
+* an async event handler needs access to the latest state / props i.e. use case #1
-b. a value used in your use effect is causing re-synchronization of that effect, and that is not a good thing.  i.e. use case #2.
+* a value used in your use effect is causing re-synchronization of that effect, and that is not a good thing.  i.e. use case #2.
 The [useEffectEvent](https://react.dev/reference/react/useEffectEvent) hook can now help us with this.